BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 i.
 To prevent unnecessary administrative backlogs, these subcommittee meetings do not require the same standards of notification.
 However, all good faith efforts will be made to notify subcommittee members of meetings in advance.

-d) If a Trustee fails to attend two (2) consecutive meetings of the Board, the Board shall evaluate the Trustee’s contribution to the work of the LLC, his or her reasons for not attending the meetings, as well as any other relevant factors.
+d) If a Trustee fails to attend two (2) consecutive meetings of the Board, the Board shall evaluate the Trustee’s contribution to the work of the organization, his or her reasons for not attending the meetings, as well as any other relevant factors.
 If it appears to be in the best interest of the Corporation, they may declare the position vacant.

 e) Consent agendas shall be distributed to all Trustees no later than seventy-two (72) hours before each meeting.